westonludeke/bloglist/README.md

 ### Todos

 * Add the ability to delete blogs from the list to the UI.
+Delete buttons have been added but are not yet functional.

+* Fix CSS display issues

 * Add an option for `likes` to the `Add a New Blog` section in the UI.